knopflerfish/www.knopflerfish.org/README.txt

 o Installing
-  The Knopflerfish web site is unrring on hinken.sparud.net
+  The Knopflerfish web site is running on www.knopflerfish.org

   The KF www root is in:
   ~knopflerfish/www/
-  (this will be updated in the near future, old leftover from the past)

 o Installing, alt 1
   The Makefile in this dir contains targets to install the web site